 Men are also statistically more likely to be involved in accidents than women, which has always meant they paid more for cover, but all that was changed in December 2012.

 New legislation from the Europe Court of Justice bans insurance providers from discriminating on the grounds of gender.
-For car insurance, this means that the disparity between men and women's premiums is going shrink.
+For car insurance, this means that the disparity between men and women’s premiums is going to shrink.

 Ideally, this would result in men’s premiums falling to the levels previously enjoyed by women, but in reality it means car insurance is becoming more expensive for women, while men are seeing just slight price drops.